SillyTavern/SillyTavern-Docs/Usage/Core Concepts/CFG.md

 Page written by: kingbri

-Contributors: kingbri, Guillaume "Vermeille" Sanchez, Alicat
+Contributors: kingbri, Guillaume "Vermeille" Sanchez, AliCat

 ## What is it?